 Providing affordable housing for workers is important in areas of the Region experiencing employment growth, and workforce housing was one of the primary concerns raised by business groups, employers, and communities when the Commission was developing the regional housing plan (adopted in March 2013).
 A job/housing analysis was conducted as part of the housing plan to help determine the balance between job wages and housing costs in the Region.
 The analysis was conducted at a necessarily general, regionwide scope, which was appropriate for use in developing housing recommendations at a regional level.
+The analysis compares the percentage of lower-cost

+Providing affordable housing for workers is important in areas of the Region experiencing job growth.

-The analysis compares the percentage of lower-cost housing (generally defined as multifamily and two-family housing) and moderate-cost housing (generally defined as smaller single-family homes on smaller lots) to the percentage of lower- and moderate-wage jobs in 39 subareas of the Region.
-Map 2.9 shows that both lower- and moderate-cost job/housing imbalances can be found in the outlying portions of the Region where recent employment growth has occurred.2
+Figure 2.7 Share of Regional Employment by County: 1950 and 2010 housing (generally defined as multifamily and two-family housing) and moderate-cost housing (generally defined as smaller single-family homes on smaller lots) to the percentage of lower- and moderate-wage jobs in 39 subareas of the Region.
+Map 2.9 shows that both lower- and moderate-cost job/housing imbalances can be found in the outlying portions of the Region where recent employment growth has occurred.6